D. H. Lawrence: Novels

 Lawrence is best known for his novels Sons and Lovers, The Rainbow, Women in Love and Lady Chatterley's Lover.
 In these books, Lawrence explores the possibilities for life within an industrial setting, particularly the nature of relationships that can be had within such a setting.
 Though often classed as a realist, Lawrence in fact uses his characters to give form to his personal philosophy.
 His depiction of sexuality, seen as shocking when his work was first published in the early 20th century, has its roots in this highly personal way of thinking and being.

 Lawrence was very interested in the sense of touch, and his focus on physical intimacy has its roots in a desire to restore an emphasis on the body and rebalance it with what he perceived to be Western civilisation's overemphasis on the mind; in a 1929 essay, "Men Must Work and Women As Well", he wrote:"Now then we see the trend of our civilization, in terms of human feeling and human relation.
 It is, and there is no denying it, towards a greater and greater abstraction from the physical, towards a further and further physical separateness between men and women, and between individual and individual....
 It only remains for some men and women, individuals, to try to get back their bodies and preserve the other flow of warmth, affection and physical unison.
 There is nothing else to do."
 Phoenix II: Uncollected, Unpublished, and Other Prose Works by D.H.
 Lawrence, ed.
-Warren Roberts and Harry T. Moore (New York: The Viking Press, 1968), pp. 589, 591.In his later years, Lawrence developed the potentialities of the short novel form in St Mawr, The Virgin and the Gypsy and The Escaped Cock.
+Warren Roberts and Harry T. Moore (New York: The Viking Press, 1968), pp. 589, 591.In his later years, Lawrence wrote the novellas St Mawr, The Virgin and the Gypsy and The Escaped Cock.